Insights into LSTM Fully Convolutional Networks for Time Series Classification: Acknowledgment

 \section{Acknowledgment}

 The authors would like to thank all the researchers that helped create and clean the data available in the updated UCR Time Series Classification Archive.
-Sustained research in this domain would be much more challenging without their efforts.
+We would also like to show our gratitude to the administrators of the UCR Time Series Classification Archive, Dau et al. Sustained research in this domain would be much more challenging without their efforts.
+Further, the authors would like to acknowledge the Research Open Access Publishing (ROAAP) Fund of the University of Illinois at Chicago for financial support towards the open access publishing fee for this article.

 \ifCLASSOPTIONcaptionsoff

 \fi